 The European Commission has rejected an American initiative calling for the unfettered use of what are currently protected food and drink monikers, such as Parmesan and port.
-In the Commission's view the campaign is essentially an attempt to "free ride" on the coat tails of European culinary traditions.
+In the commission's view, the campaign is essentially an attempt to "free ride" on the coat tails of European culinary traditions.

-However, Roger Waite, the European Commission’s spokesman for Agriculture and Rural Development, says the campaigners' are wrong.
-“Feta was registered as a geographical indication in the EU, further to evidence provided that more than half of the EU population considered 'feta' to be a Greek product."
+However, Roger Waite, the European Commission’s spokesman for agriculture and rural development, says the campaigners are wrong.
+“Feta was registered as a geographical indication in the E.U., further to evidence provided that more than half of the E.U. population considered 'feta' to be a Greek product."

-European companies which had challenged this registration on the grounds that feta had become a generic name, were "marketing their product with labels showing Greek temples and using the blue and white colours of the Greek flag…thereby misleading the consumer," says Waite.
+European companies which had challenged this registration on the grounds that feta had become a generic name, were "marketing their product with labels showing Greek temples and using the blue and white colours of the Greek flag – thereby misleading the consumer," says Waite.

-But Waite points out that the E.U. also gives protection to American products.
-“The European Union’s policy on geographical indications wants to safeguard distinction of quality food and drink products in the EU and abroad.
-Therefore, the famous name ‘Napa Valley’ is registered as a geographical indication in Europe, a market of 500 million consumers.”
+“The European Union’s policy on geographical indications wants to safeguard distinction of quality food and drink products in the E.U. and abroad," he explains.
+"Therefore, the famous name ‘Napa Valley’ is registered as a geographical indication in Europe, a market of 500 million consumers.”

-Waite notes that as a result of a worldwide agreement – the TRIPS Agreement – it is illegal to describe a wine as "Bourgogne," and "it should also be illegal to mislead consumers by labeling wines with the translation 'Burgundy' or weasel words like 'Bourgogne-type.'"
+He notes that as a result of a worldwide agreement – the TRIPS Agreement – it is illegal to describe a wine as "Bourgogne," and "it should also be illegal to mislead consumers by labeling wines with the translation 'Burgundy' or weasel words like 'Bourgogne-type.'"